apache/arrow/docs/source/java/vector.rst

 One thing we haven't discussed is how to create the dictionary vector from the original un-encoded values.
 That is left to the library user since a custom method will likely be more efficient than a general utility.

-Finally, you can package a number of dictionaries together, which might be useful if you're working with a VectorSchemaRoot with several dictionary-encoded vectors.
-This is done using an object called a :class:`DictionaryProvider` as shown below.
+Finally, you can package a number of dictionaries together, which is useful if you're working with a :class:`VectorSchemaRoot` with several dictionary-encoded vectors.
+This is done using an object called a :class:`DictionaryProvider`. as shown in the example below.
+Note that we don't put the dictionary vectors in the same :class:`VectorSchemaRoot` as the data vectors, as they will generally have fewer values.

 .. code-block:: Java